 The rest of the essay is at the source - really interesting stuff!
 They go on to talk about visual culture and WWII, as well as influences and business.

-mothw1ng-deactivated20111017 asked: What's a good place to start learning about 19th and 20th century Shanghai?
+mothw1ng-deactivated20111017 said: What's a good place to start learning about 19th and 20th century Shanghai?
 I ask, because I'm primarily Anglphone and I'm afraid of investing in books that will only be full of Orientalist twaddle and imperial apologism

 Any time I want to approach a new time period in what is know as “Far East Asia” (Japan, China, Korea, Mongolia) or SE/South Asia (a little mix of any of those countries) I head straight to Asia For Educators.